What is Genealogy?

 The usual way to begin is by collecting as much information as you can by speaking to your relatives, particularly the older ones, and recording their reminiscences and anecdotes.
 This is an important and urgent task which will help you in your research later, and save much time and effort.
 Look, too, for a family bible, photographs, certificates, school reports and other similar documents.
 Most families have more of these things around than we realize.
 It is crucial to find them and make sure they are not thrown out as useless clutter.

-Why join the Manitoba Genealogical Society Inc.?
+Joining the Manitoba Genealogical Society can Help

 You will not get very far with collecting material from your family and searching for more information to fill the gaps before you realize that there are many other people from all walks of life and of all ages who have the same or similar interests to your own.
 One of the reasons why Genealogical Societies exist is to help such people get together in order to share their experiences and help each other with their problems.
 There are many such groups spread across Canada and indeed in many parts of the world.